JaydeRussell/delivery-driver-problem/README.md

 This solution means one driver does load 1; another driver does load 4 followed by load 2; and a final driver does load 3.

 All problems we provide will be solvable.
 That is, all loads are possible to complete within the duration of one 12-hour shift.
 Your program does not have to assess problem feasibility.

 No problem will contain more than 200 loads.

+## The Solution
+Running the solution should be as simple as `go run main.go {problem_path}` or if you'd like to use the training problems, simply call `make eval` which calls `python3 evaluateShared.py --cmd "go run main.go" --problemDir "Training Problems"`